On the Complexity of Claw-Free Vertex Splitting: Abstract

 \section{Abstract}

-Vertex splitting consists of taking a vertex $v$ in a graph and replacing it with two vertices whose combined neighborhoods is the neighborhood of $v$.
+Vertex splitting consists of taking a vertex $v$ in a graph and replacing it with two non-adjacent vertices whose combined neighborhoods is the neighborhood of $v$.
 The split is said to be exclusive when these neighborhoods are disjoint.
-In the \textsc{(Exclusive) Claw-Free Vertex Splitting} problem, we are given a graph $G$ and an integer $k$, and we are asked if we can find a subset of at most $k$ vertices whose (exclusive) splitting can make $G$ claw-free.
-We consider the complexity of \textsc{Exclusive Claw-Free Vertex Splitting} and prove it to be $\NP$-complete in general, while admitting a polynomial-time algorithm when the input graph has maximum degree four.
+In the \textsc{Claw-Free (Exclusive) Vertex Splitting} problem, we are given a graph $G$ and an integer $k$, and we are asked if we can perform at most $k$ (exclusive) vertex splits to obtain a claw-free graph.
+We consider the complexity of \textsc{Claw-Free Exclusive Vertex Splitting} and prove it to be $\NP$-complete in general, while admitting a polynomial-time algorithm when the input graph has maximum degree 4.
 This result settles an open problem posed in [Firbas \& Sorge, ISAAC 2024].
-On the positive side, we show that \textsc{Claw-Free Vertex Splitting} is fixed-parameter tractable by providing a cubic-order kernel.
 We also show that our results can be generalized to \textsc{$K_{1,c}$-Free Vertex Splitting} for all $c \geq 3$.